Percival River, Prince Edward Island (Photo by NCC)

 - Salt marshes, which provide a buffer against flooding and storm surges and act as a natural water filter;

-- Plants like the marsh marigold; a delicate spring flower that flourishes wherever there is water-logged soil and sunlight;
+- Plants like the marsh marigold.
+This delicate spring flower flourishes wherever there is water-logged soil and sunlight;

 - Intact spruce forest, which shelters songbirds like warblers and ovenbirds.

 Percival Bay and River boast a considerable amount of salt marsh habitat.
 The largest and deepest unbroken tract of salt marsh in the province is located along the Percival River.
-Significant salt marshes, sand dunes, wooded and coastal bogs are found along the coast of Egmont Bay, and many important riparian systems and wetlands occur further inland.
+Significant salt marshes, sand dunes, wooded and coastal bogs are found along the coast of Egmont Bay.
+Many important riparian systems and wetlands occur further inland.
 The warm water of Egmont Bay and Percival River provides ideal habitat for a rich diversity of marine life.